phschoepf/cs-bachelor-thesis/experiments.md

     python3 main.py --env-name doorenv-v0 --algo hnppo --num-processes 12 --save-name ppo-hn10-task0-lever --world-path ~/Desktop/schoepf-bachelor-thesis/DoorGym/world_generator/world/lever_blue_floatinggripper --task-id 0 --lr 5e-3 --clip-param 0.3 --max-grad-norm 1e-4

+Also trained the tasks individually on a fresh hypernetwork to compare CL performance.

 #### Results

 * pull task got a glitchy but reliable policy (hitting the door on the side to make it open)